 Ordered by hit rate, highest first.

-1. Using the wrong chat template name for the model family
+1. Wrong named chat template for the model family

-When converting models from HuggingFace to GGUF, the convert_hf_to_gguf.py script copies the chat_template from the tokenizer into the GGUF metadata.
-If the conversion was done with an older version of the script or a third-party converter, the template may be missing. llama-server then falls back to a generic template that doesn’t match the model.
+convert_hf_to_gguf.py copies the tokenizer’s chat_template into GGUF metadata.
+If the conversion used an old script or a third-party converter, the template may be missing, and the engine falls back to a generic format that does not match the model.
+The same garbage appears in raw llama-cli (which by default does no template wrapping) but not in Ollama (which applies its own).

 4. System prompt placed outside the template structure

-How to spot it: Remove the system message from your API call and send only the user message.
-If output improves, the system role placement is the issue.
+How to spot it: drop the system message and send only the user message.
+If output improves, system-role placement is the problem.

 5. BOS (beginning-of-sequence) token added twice

-Some llama.cpp wrappers prepend the BOS token manually before calling the tokenizer, which also prepends it.
-The double-BOS confuses the model’s positional encoding at position 0.
-Symptoms include garbled first-token output or the model producing a prefix in the wrong language.
+Some wrappers prepend the BOS token manually before calling the tokenizer, which also prepends it.
+The Jinja template may add a third.
+Double BOS confuses positional encoding at position 0: symptoms include a garbled first token or a prefix in the wrong language.
+Recent llama.cpp prints a warning like added a BOS token to the prompt as the prompt already starts with a BOS token.

-6. Chat history serialized in wrong role order
+6. Stop / EOS token not registered, or history in wrong role order

 Shortest path to fix

-Step 1: Find the correct chat template from the HuggingFace model card
+Step 1: Find the model’s real chat template

 python3 - << 'EOF'